 The cornerstone of the White Sox’s lineup for over a decade, Thomas won back-to-back American League MVPs in 1993 and 1994, one of only six American League players to win the award consecutively.
 He finished in the top 10 of MVP voting six other times with the White Sox, and his power at the plate earned him four Silver Slugger Awards, further emphasizing his dominance as one of the premier hitters in the league.
 He described himself as having the “size and the strength of a football player playing baseball.”

-Frank Thomas was inducted into the Baseball Hall of Fame in 2014.
+Frank Thomas entered the Baseball Hall of Fame in 2014.

 Best White Sox baseball card: 1990 Score Frank Thomas #663 (RC)